paypal/paypal-checkout-components/docs/button.md

 You can combine any flavor of payment create and execute:

 - Create and execute the payment from the client side using `paymentDetails` and `onPaymentComplete`
-- Create and execute the payment on your server side, using `paymentToken` and `onPaymentAuthorize`
+- Create and execute the payment on your server, using `paymentToken` and `onPaymentAuthorize`
-- Create the payment on the client side using `paymentDetails` and execute on your server side using `onPaymentAuthorize`
+- Create the payment on the client side using `paymentDetails` and execute on your server using `onPaymentAuthorize`
-- Create the payment on the server side using `paymentToken` and execute on your server side using `onPaymentComplete`
+- Create the payment on the server side using `paymentToken` and execute on your server using `onPaymentComplete`

 ### Native bindings

-You can also drop PayPal Buttons inline on your page, using a simple `<script>` tag, or with `React.js`, `Angular.js`, or `Ember.js`. will appear exactly where you place them in your HTML.
+You can also drop a PayPal Button inline on your page, using a simple `<script>` tag, or with `React.js`, `Angular.js`, or `Ember.js`.
+The button will appear exactly where you place them in your HTML.

-#### Script Element
+#### Script Tag

 ```html
 <div class="myCart">